kthksgy/procedure-call/packages/cepc/README.md

 CEPC is a procedure call interface designed for communication across different contexts, such as Window, React Native WebView or Service Worker.

+## Todos

+- Complete `README.md` and other documents
+- Translate commonly visible Japanese comments to English
+  - Currently, almost all comments which can be displayed in VSCode are Japanese.

+## Features

 CEPC has following features.

 - Simple